CityBaseInc/formrenderer-base/README.md

 If you're ready to dive into the full power of formrenderer and need some inspiration, take a look at some examples in the [wiki](https://github.com/dobtco/formrenderer-base/wiki).

+## Browser Support

+Most notably, formrenderer lacks support for IE9 and earlier due to its reliance on CORS requests to the Screendoor API.
+Users will see an error notifying them that they'll need to visit the form on Screendoor in order to respond.

 ## Developing

 You'll need [node and npm](http://nodejs.org/) installed.